ubinhash/ZeroSumPac/README.md

 # ZERO SUM PACT

-ZERO SUM PACT is a project that brings together art, history, and strategy into an collabratvie on-chain experience.
+Zero-Sum-Pact is a project that brings together art, history, and strategy into an collabratvie on-chain experience.

+We are building a fully on-chain, correspondance-style board game that allows hundres of player to all play together on the same set of "boards".

 ## Part 1 Overview.
 NFT Collection ZeroSumPac